shorebird2016/A4-Showcase/README.md

 - Ideas for directive ==> samples of small, reusable views w behavior; eg. highlight on hover, popout on hover, carousel, skin
 - Ideas for apps ==> my shopping site; dance; portfolio, life portal, stock pages

+ - [JS] How to use "forEach" in a loop, or it's a collection based method? is there for (item: collection) syntax?

 ## Mystery & Challenges